omkarfadtare/Essential/README.md

 __5) Development/Branch-per-feature workflow:__
 - In some workflows, each feature or task is developed in its own branch.
 Once the feature is complete, it is merged back into the main branch.

-> Benefits of Branching:
-- It helps in managing complexity by allowing developers to work on different tasks independently.
-- It reduces conflicts by isolating changes in separate branches until they are ready to be integrated.
-- Facilitates a more controlled and efficient development process, especially in collaborative environments.

 ![image](https://github.com/omkarfadtare965/Essential/assets/154773580/38bf13f5-9148-4202-808a-1b6b9fe4d433)

 Python programming
 - Introduction